aws/aws-cdk/packages/@aws-cdk/aws-iotevents/README.md

 ```

 You can also use the `onInput` and `onExit` properties.
-`onInput` is triggered when messages are put to the input that is referenced from the detector model.
+`onInput` is triggered when messages are put to the Input that is referenced from the detector model.
-`onExit` is triggered when exiting this state.
+`onExit` is triggered when exiting this State.

 ```ts
 import * as iotevents from '@aws-cdk/aws-iotevents';